Elegido7/Weather_app_Project/README.md

 Follow the instructions to create your app to fetch weather's data like temperature, location ...

-Instructions
+Guideline

 Set Up Your Project:

-    Create a new folder for your weather app project.
-    Inside the folder, create three files: index.html, styles.css, and script.js.
+    The weather app project folder waas created with the index.html, styles.css, and script.js files.

 Write HTML Structure:

-    Open the index.html file in your text editor.
-    Set up the basic HTML structure with <!DOCTYPE html> and <html> tags.
+    Basic HTML structure with <!DOCTYPE html> and <html> tags was created.
-    Inside the <head> tag, add necessary meta tags, including character set and viewport settings.
-    Link your CSS file (styles.css) using <link> tag inside the <head> section.
+    The headtag was created with the necessary data and document linked to CSS file (styles.css) using <link> tag inside the <head> section.
-    Create a <body> section to contain the content of your app.
+    Created a <body> section to contain the content of your app.
+    The body tag included the weather app structure with defined class and ids.
+    The js file was linked at the bottom before </body>

 Style Your App with CSS:

-    Open the styles.css file in your text editor.
-    Define styles for the various elements of your weather app, including containers, text, and backgrounds.
-    Use classes and IDs to target specific elements and apply styles accordingly.
+    Varioys styles for the various elements of your weather app, including containers, text, and backgrounds were defined. classes and IDs were used to target specific elements and apply styles accordingly.
-    Consider using media queries to make your app responsive to different screen sizes.
+    Media queries was used to make your app responsive to different screen sizes and tested on the web.

 Write JavaScript to Fetch Weather Data:

-    Open the script.js file in your text editor.
-    Define a function or event handler to fetch weather data from a weather API.
+    Defined a function to fetch weather data from a weather API.
-    Choose a free weather API provider such as OpenWeatherMap, WeatherAPI, or MetaWeather.
+    Used OpenWeatherMap to get the API code that enables fetching of realtime data.
-    Use the fetch() method or an AJAX library like Axios to make a request to the API and retrieve weather information.
+    Used the fetch() method to make a request to the API and retrieve weather information.
     Parse the JSON response and extract relevant data such as temperature, description, and location.
-    Update the HTML content dynamically to display the retrieved weather information.
+    HTML content updated dynamically to display the retrieved weather information.

 Test Your App:
+The following test were done:

-    Open the index.html file in your web browser to view your weather app.
+Opened the index.html file in your web browser to view your weather app.
-    Test different cities or locations to ensure that the weather data is being fetched and displayed correctly.
+Tested different cities or locations to ensure that the weather data is being fetched and displayed correctly.
-    Check for any styling issues or errors in the console.
+Check for any styling issues or errors in the console and responsiveness.